zonemaster/zonemaster/docs/specifications/tests/Methods.md

 1. If the *Test Type* is "undelegated test" then:
    1. Collect the name server names from the *Undelegated Data*.
-   2. Collect any IP addresses from *Undelegated Data* whose owner name is an [in-bailiwick] name server name.
+   2. Create a set of name servers ("Name Servers") where each unique name server name is linked to an empty set of IP addresses.
-   3. Create a set name servers ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses.
+   2. For each [in-bailiwick] name server name collect any IP IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
-   4. Return the *Name Servers*.
+   4. Output the *Name Servers*.
-   5. Processing the steps is stopped.
+   5. Processing the method is stopped.

 2. Steps below is for *Test Type* "normal test" only.

-3. Create an NS query for the apex of the *Child Zone* RD flag unset.
+3. Create an NS query for the apex of the *Child Zone* with the RD flag unset.

 4. Send the NS query to the first name server in *Parent NS*.

 5. If the response contains a referral to the Child Zone:
    1. Extract the name server names from the RDATA of the NS records in the authority section.
-   2. Extract any A or AAAA record from the additional section whose owner name is [in-bailiwick] name server name (glue records).
+   2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name (glue records).
    3. Create a set of name servers ("Name Servers") where each unique name server name is linked to a set of its possibly empty set of IP addresses.